 Notes from an Identified Note Taker

 An in-class note taker may be assigned to your class to record notes.
 In nearly all cases, the note taker will be a student enrolled in the class, and the identity of students receiving notes is confidential.
+This accommodation is generally approved for students who are unable to utilize the note taking tools listed above.

 Discuss this accommodation with the student and assess if a note taker is necessary for your course.
 To assure confidentiality, please do not reveal the student’s name in any way to others in the class.